realA10001986/Dash-Gauges/README.md

 |:--:|
 | Click to watch the video |

-BTTFN requires the props all to be connected to the same network, such as, for example, your home WiFi network.
+BTTFN requires the props all to be connected to the same network, such as, for example, your  WiFi network.
 BTTFN does not work over the Internet.

 ![STAmode-bttfn](img/stamode-bttfn.png)